po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/14-Stu_Closures/README.md

 * It's done when I can only access the `count` variable from within the `Counter` function.

+* It's done when all of the unit tests pass with `npm run test`.

 ## 💡 Hints

 When is a closure created?